 Feller, M., Snel, M., Moutzouri, E., Bauer, D. C., Montmollin, M. de, Aujesky, D., … Dekkers, O. M. (2018).
 Association of Thyroid Hormone Therapy With Quality of Life and Thyroid-Related Symptoms in Patients With Subclinical Hypothyroidism: A Systematic Review and Meta-analysis.
 JAMA, 320(13), 1349–1359.
 LINK: https://jamanetwork.com/journals/jama/article-abstract/2705188

 Alas, studies like these are defective in two major ways:

 - They generalize about “thyroid hormone therapy” in their title and throughout — this is a term which ought to apply to therapy with ALL thyroid hormone medications including T3 / Liothyronine and desiccated thyroid.
-But when you look into the articles, they really mean T4-monotherapy (levothyroxine), and of course this is a very limited form of thyroid hormone therapy!
+But when you look into the articles, “thyroid hormone therapy” really means T4-monotherapy (levothyroxine).
+Of course, this is only one type of thyroid hormone therapy!
 Therfore, you must realize that their review is ONLY about the incapacity of levothyroxine monotherapy to improve this particular subclass of patients’ symptoms and quality of life despite normalizing TSH.
 But the authors’ wording implies the findings to apply to ALL thyroid hormone therapy, which is a big mistake.